 Assembly: System.Web (in System.Web.dll)

-The DetailsView control raises the event when a pager button (a button with its CommandName property set to "Page") within the control is clicked, but before the DetailsView control handles the paging operation.
-This allows you to provide an event handler that performs a custom routine, such as canceling the paging operation, whenever this event occurs.
+The FormView control raises the event when a pager button (a button with its CommandName property set to "Page") within the control is clicked, but before the FormView control handles the paging operation.
+This allows you to provide an event-handling method that performs a custom routine, such as canceling the paging operation, whenever this event occurs.

 This event is not raised when you programmatically set the PageIndex property.

-Pager buttons are usually located in the pager row of a DetailsView control.
+Pager buttons are usually located in the pager row of a FormView control.

-A DetailsViewPageEventArgs object is passed to the event handler, which allows you to determine the index of the page selected by the user and to indicate that the paging operation should be canceled.
+A FormViewPageEventArgs object is passed to the event-handling method, which allows you to determine the index of the page selected by the user and to indicate that the paging operation should be canceled.
 To determine the index of the page selected by the user, use the NewPageIndex property.
-To cancel the paging operation, set the Cancel property of the DetailsViewPageEventArgs object to true.
+To cancel the paging operation, set the Cancel property of the FormViewPageEventArgs object to true.